 Richelle Putnam is listed on the Mississippi Arts Commission Artist/Teaching Artist Roster, and the Mississippi Humanities Speaker Board.
 She is a recipient of the 2014 Mississippi Arts Commission Literary Fellowship.
 A graduate of Gotham Writers of New York’s Memoir Certificate program and Fiction Certificate program, she holds diplomas from The Institute of Children’s Literature, Open College for the Arts Advanced Writing Program, Writers Digest, and other accredited writing institutions, such as the University of Iowa.
 She has taught Creative Writing at Meridian Community College and through libraries, schools and online.
 Her writing awards include Writers Digest, Writers Journal, World Wide Writers, New Millennium, and more.
 Richelle’s songs and lyrics have been awarded by American Songwriter Magazine, Mike Pinder’s Songwars, UK Songwriting Competition, Billboard World Song Contest, and Song of the Year.
 They have also been featured on IRADIO LA, Band Radio, Midnight Special Blues Radio, Dr. Lou and the House of Blues Hour, Women of Substance Radio, Radio Crystal Blue, Acoustic Fuel, Pongid, WomensRadio, Skope Magazine Radio and more.
 Her lyrics have placed in four American Songwriter Magazine Songwriting Contests and was a 2nd place winner featured in the magazine and on their website.
 She co-wrote the play, Women of Potta Chitto, and a nine-song soundtrack , with Ralph Gordon, which is a historical play set during the Civil War.
 She also co-wrote Was It Worth It? , a one-act play, which features William Faulkner, Tennessee Williams, Eudora Welty, Richard Wright, and Muna Lee.
 Her literary work has been published in Common Ties, Pif Magazine, The Copperfield Review, Birmingham Arts Journal and three bestselling series: A Cup of Comfort for Mothers and Daughters and A Cup of Comfort for Christmas Prayer and A Cup of Comfort Twelve Days of Christmas and more and was also chosen for The Copperfield Review’s 10th Anniversary Celebration Anthology.
 She is the managing editor and writer for The Bluegrass Standard, while also writing for Town & Gown Magazine, Mississippi Magazine, eat. drink.
 MISSISSIPPI, Parents & Kids, Well Being, Portico, and Social South magazines.
 History Press commissioned her to write Lauderdale County, Mississippi; a Brief History, released in November 2011.
 She co-authored Legendary Locals of Meridian, Mississippi (Arcadia Publishing) with June Davidson, released October 2013.
 Her young-adult nonfiction book The Inspiring Life of Eudora Welty, published by History Press April 2014, received the 2014 Moonbeam Children’s Book Awards Silver Medal in YA non-fiction ebook and was nominated for the Mississippi Institute of Arts and Letters award, non-fiction category.
-Her book, Mississippi and The Great Depression, released November 13, 2017 ), was nominated for the Mississippi Institute of Arts and Letters award, non-fiction category and is a finalist in the 2017 Foreword Indies Book Awards in the Regional non-fiction category.
+Her book, Mississippi and The Great Depression, released November 13, 2017 ), was nominated for the Mississippi Institute of Arts and Letters award, non-fiction category and is a bronze medal winner in the 2017 Foreword Indies Book Awards in the Regional non-fiction category.
 She is currently working on another non-fiction book project with the History Press of Mississippi to be co-authored with author/artist Dianne Williams.
 Richelle was commissioned by the Mississippi Secretary of State to write the East Central section of the Bicentennial Mississippi History Book to celebrate Mississippi's 200 years as a state, which has been released for download!

 Click here for the MPB Arts hour with jodie engle and richelle putnam